-- Remove stems from mushrooms and use a spoon to scrape out the gills.
-Arrange on a baking sheet, brush with olive oil and season with salt and pepper.
+- Clean mushroom caps: Remove stems from mushrooms and use a spoon to scrape out the gills.
+Arrange mushroom caps on a baking sheet, brush with olive oil and season with salt and pepper.
 Set aside.

 - In a saute pan over medium heat, brown the sausage.
 Remove from pan.
 Add 1 tablespoon olive oil.
 When hot, add the onions and bell peppers, season with salt and pepper.
 Saute until they have released their water and water has evaporated, and they are soft and starting to turn golden.

-- Add the garlic and oregano, saute for 30 seconds.
-Add the crushed tomatoes and the sausage back into the pan, stir.
+- Add the garlic and oregano, sauté for 30 seconds.
+Add the crushed tomatoes.
+Add the sausage back into the pan, stir.
 Simmer for at least 20 minutes to let flavors combine.

 - Spoon sausage mixture into the mushrooms, top with shredded cheese.